Records are one of two major new features in Java 16 (the second is “Pattern Matching for instanceof”). In this article, you will learn:

 Methods in Records

-Besides additional constructors and static fields, you can also define static and non-static methods, such as the following:
+Besides additional constructors and static fields, you can also define additional static and non-static methods in Java records.

-The following static method returns the value of the instance counter (to make Point
+The following static method returns the value of the instance counter:

 public record Point(int x, int y) {